Primary Care Should Mean Primary Copay

 - Supports better outcomes

-Take Action: Contact Your Senator
+Take Action: Contact Your Representative

 Hearing directly from patients makes a difference.